4D-Game/Hardware/docs/middle_tower(comet).md

 For a list of all used components see the [Components](Components.md) section.

-## Further informations
+## Further information

 All 3D-Models were done with Fusion360.
-For informations about controlling the turrets via controller and software solutions please look here
+For information about controlling the turrets via controller and software solutions please look here